 That’s what entrepreneurs do.
 Instead of using canvas and paints as resources, entrepreneurs take people and capital and create product and culture.
 Their is no doubt their fingerprints are all over the output.
 Jeff Bezos at Amazon is customer focused; Amazon has great service.
 Steve Jobs is a design tyrant; Apple products beautiful products.
 See a trend here?

-Iteration is a key to success
+They Know Iteration is a Key to Success

 Often businesses start with no clear business model, or wind up backing into a business model they never expected.
 Look at Google.
 They were into search, and wound up a lead generation machine connecting businesses with the people searching for their wares.
 But how did they get there?
 They started out in one direction and they iterated their way into what they do today.
 The path may not be clear, but entrepreneurs move on and figure things out along the way — much as a sculptor takes a block and chips away at it bit by bit.

-Focus is a key to success
+Focus is a Key to Success for Entrepreneurs

 How many artists are great in multiple mediums?
 A musician, an actor and a painter?
 Yes… there are exceptions to every rule, but mostly artists are only great at one medium.
 Perhaps the best advice I ever got was, “there’s a four letter word in business… FOCUS.”
 Entrepreneurs are creative, many have a million ideas a minute and see opportunity everywhere.
 But without focus and discipline that leads to execution and results, it’s all for naught.